MN Hemp Sample

 Create an Order

 Complete the new customer form online.
 You’ll receive a confirmation email with submission instructions, required documentation, and next steps.
+You will also receive an invite to Qbench, our LIMS system in MN.

 02